Deploying the right volunteer retention strategies can keep volunteers coming back to fulfill new opportunities for your organization.

 Here are a few ways that your nonprofit can recognize volunteers:

 Identifying and deploying the right strategic volunteer retention strategies is a must for nonprofit organizations.
 Volunteers are a critical aspect of nonprofit success.
-Keeping track of your volunteer data, better equipping volunteers to fulfill opportunities, making a good first impression, and recognizing volunteers is a great place to start.
+Keeping track of your volunteer data, better-equipping volunteers to fulfill opportunities, making a good first impression, and recognizing volunteers is a great place to start.